LaghroubiMohamed/python-scraping/README.md

 ## Getting Started
  you can start the programe interface in the file interface.py

-# You can creat your database by typing this :
+# You can creat your database by typing this sql command below:

  "CREATE TABLE "coin" ("date"	DATETIME,"open"	NUMERIC,"hight"	NUMERIC,"low"	NUMERIC,"close"	NUMERIC);"